Category: LMB News

 Written by Aneta

-Grants range from $200 - $2000.
+Grants ranged from $200 - $2000.
 The Micro-Grants are small by design in order to support innovation and encourage groups who may have limited resources to dedicate towards fund development.
 Micro-Grant funds can be used to support start-up projects or to help existing efforts reach their next milestone.
 The application and reporting processes are designed to be short, simple, and unintimidating.
 We want you to focus on your campaigns, not filling out extraneous paperwork!

 LMB has a targeted interest in: